bluenote-1577/sylph/README.md

 **Containment ANI querying**: sylph can search a genome, e.g. E. coli, against your sample.
 If sylph outputs an estimate of 97% ANI, your sample contains an E. coli with 97% ANI to the queried genome.

-**Metagenomic profiling**: Like Kraken or MetaPhlAn, sylph can determine what species are in your sample and their abundances, as well as their _containment ANI in your metagenome_.
+**Metagenomic profiling**: sylph can determine the species/taxa in your sample and their abundances, just like [Kraken](https://ccb.jhu.edu/software/kraken/) or [MetaPhlAn](https://github.com/biobakery/MetaPhlAn).

 <p align="center"><img src="assets/sylph.gif?raw=true"/></p>
 <p align="center">